JhohannesK/TipoHiZ/CONTRIBUTING.md

 **_:🏆🏆🏆: After this, the maintainers will review the PR and will merge it if it helps move the TipoHiZ project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

+# 🐳 Deploying with Docker
+Deploying with Docker makes for an easy and consistant development experience

+- **Ensure Docker is Running**: Install/Start Docker on the host machine
+- **Open a Terminal**: Open a terminal in the root project directory.
+(Where the compose.yaml file is located)
+- **Run Compose Command**: Run the docker compose command. 'docker compose up -d'
+- **Open a browser**: Navigate to the url http://localhost:3000
+- **Enjoy!**: You should be able to navigate the application in your browser!

 ---